Abstraction is a key part of how you paint or draw anything.

 looser, more textural, and all about big shapes and color.

-techniques together in compelling way in his new DVD, Acrylic Painting: Scenes from the City.
-He explores how to take two aspects of art
+techniques together in compelling ways.
+They explore how to take aspects of art